Toshimichi0915/threescan/README.md

 java -jar threescan.jar <type> <mode> <timeout> <rate> <name> <uniqueId>
 ```

+where

+* type - the type of scan (simple, range, masscan, threescan)
+* mode - the mode of scan (fast, full)
+* timeout - the timeout of scan (in milliseconds)
+* rate - the rate of scan (scan per second)
+* name - the name of a player (used to determine server type)
+* uniqueId - the uniqueId of a player (used to determine server type)

+## Features

+* zero memory copy
+* asynchronous I/O
+* ability to determine server type

 ## Types

 Currently, there are 4 types: "simple", "range", "masscan", and "threescan".